zeynepkucuk/Data-Science-Roadmap/README.md

 ## Week 2: Data Exploration and Visualization
 The second week focuses on data exploration and visualization, essential skills for understanding and communicating insights from data.
+You'll dive into the essential skills of data exploration and visualization using Pandas, Matplotlib, and Seaborn.

+- Introduction to Pandas library
+- Reading and manipulating data with Pandas
+- Basic data exploration and visualization techniques (describing data, histograms, scatter plots, etc.)
+- Introduction to Seaborn library

+**Day 1: Introduction to Pandas library**

-**Day 1:** Introduction to the Pandas library for data manipulation and analysis.
+Introduction to the Pandas library for data manipulation and analysis.
 Learn about data structures like Series and DataFrame.

+- Installation and setup of Pandas
+- Importing Pandas and checking the version
+- Understanding Pandas data structures (Series and DataFrame)

-**Day 2:** Dig deeper into Pandas – reading and manipulating data from various sources (CSV, Excel, JSON), exploring data using methods like `head`, `tail`, and `shape`, selecting and filtering data, handling missing values, and performing grouping and aggregation.
+**Day 2: Reading and manipulating data with Pandas** Dig deeper into Pandas – reading and manipulating data from various sources (CSV, Excel, JSON), exploring data using methods like `head`, `tail`, and `shape`, selecting and filtering data, handling missing values, and performing grouping and aggregation.

+- Reading data from various sources (CSV, Excel, JSON, etc.)
+- Basic data exploration (head, tail, shape, etc.)
+- Selecting and filtering data
+- Handling missing values
+- Grouping and aggregating data

-**Day 3:** Explore basic data exploration and visualization techniques using Matplotlib.
+**Day 3: Basic data exploration and visualization techniques with Matplotlib** Explore basic data exploration and visualization techniques using Matplotlib.
 Learn to describe data (mean, median, mode), create histograms, box plots, and scatter plots.

+- Describing data (mean, median, mode, etc.)
+- Creating histograms
+- Box plots
+- Scatter plots

-**Day 4:** Introduction to the Seaborn library for advanced data visualization.
+**Day 4: Introduction to Seaborn library** Introduction to the Seaborn library for advanced data visualization.
 Install and set up Seaborn, compare it with Matplotlib, and create various plots such as `distplot`, `countplot`, and `violinplot`.

+- Installation and setup of Seaborn
+- Importing Seaborn and checking the version
+- Comparison of Matplotlib and Seaborn
+- Creating various plots with Seaborn (distplot, countplot, violinplot, etc.)

-**Day 5:** Dive deeper into Seaborn – learn about pair plots, facet plots, heatmaps, and joint plots for more advanced visualization techniques.
+**Day 5: Advanced data visualization with Seaborn** Dive deeper into Seaborn – learn about pair plots, facet plots, heatmaps, and joint plots for more advanced visualization techniques.

+- Pair plots
+- Facet plots
+- Heatmaps
+- Joint plots

 ## Week 3: Data Preprocessing and Cleaning

 Data preprocessing is crucial for preparing your data for analysis.
 This week covers techniques like handling missing data, outliers, feature scaling, and encoding categorical variables.
+In the third week, you'll learn essential techniques for preparing and cleaning your data for analysis.

+- Missing data and its handling
+- Outlier detection and treatment
+- Feature scaling and normalization
+- Encoding categorical variables
+- Introduction to scikit-learn library

-**Day 1:** Understand the importance of data preprocessing and different types of techniques used.
+**Day 1: Introduction to Data Preprocessing** Understand the importance of data preprocessing and different types of techniques used.
 Recognize how data preprocessing impacts the quality of your analysis.

+- The importance of data preprocessing
+- Types of data preprocessing techniques

+**Day 2: Handling Missing Data**
-**Day 2:** Learn about missing data – what it is, strategies for handling it, and techniques for imputing missing data in Python.
+Learn about missing data – what it is, strategies for handling it, and techniques for imputing missing data in Python.

+- Understanding missing data
+- Strategies for handling missing data
+- Missing data imputation techniques in Python

+**Day 3: Handling Outliers**
-**Day 3:** Dive into outlier detection and treatment – understand what outliers are, strategies for dealing with them, and techniques to identify outliers using Python.
+Dive into outlier detection and treatment – understand what outliers are, strategies for dealing with them, and techniques to identify outliers using Python.

+- Understanding outliers
+- Strategies for handling outliers
+- Outlier detection techniques in Python

+**Day 4: Feature Scaling**
-**Day 4:** Explore feature scaling techniques – understand why feature scaling is important, learn about different scaling techniques, and implement them in Python.
+Explore feature scaling techniques – understand why feature scaling is important, learn about different scaling techniques, and implement them in Python.

+- Understanding feature scaling
+- Types of feature scaling techniques
+- Feature scaling implementation in Python

+**Day 5: Data Cleaning and Preparation for Analysis**

+- Techniques for data cleaning and preparation
+- Data cleaning and preparation implementation in Python

+## Week 4: Regression Analysis

+In the fourth week, you'll delve into regression analysis, covering different types of regression algorithms and model evaluation.

+- Overview of regression analysis
+- Simple linear regression
+- Multiple linear regression
+- Polynomial regression
+- Regularization techniques (Ridge and Lasso)

+**Day 1: Introduction to Regression Analysis**

+- Types of regression problems
+- Choosing the right regression algorithm for the right data

+**Day 2: Simple Linear Regression**

+- Understanding the simple linear regression algorithm
+- Simple linear regression implementation in Python
+- Model evaluation and optimization

+**Day 3: Multiple Linear Regression**

+- Understanding the multiple linear regression algorithm
+- Multiple linear regression implementation in Python
+- Model evaluation and optimization

+**Day 4: Polynomial Regression**

+- Understanding the polynomial regression algorithm
+- Polynomial regression implementation in Python
+- Model evaluation and optimization

+**Day 5: Non-Linear Regression**
-**Day 5:** Focus on data cleaning and preparation – discover techniques for cleaning and preparing your data for analysis using Python.
+Focus on data cleaning and preparation – discover techniques for cleaning and preparing your data for analysis using Python.

+- Understanding the non-linear regression algorithm
+- Non-linear regression implementation in Python
+- Model evaluation and optimization